Bralex32/SQL-Projects/README.md

 - International Debt Statistics - Economic analysis of global debt trends and country comparisons
 - American Baby Name Trends - Cultural and demographic analysis of naming patterns over time
 - Golden Era of Video Games - Historical analysis of the video game industry's most influential period

+Here you can see the power of SQL and PostgreSQL for comprehensive data analysis across diverse domains.
+Each project showcases different analytical techniques and provides actionable insights from complex datasets.